Treefrog/Handbook/Manual/absenteeism.md

 1. **You *must* notify** - There needs to be a record of why you are absent.
 Otherwise, you cost other people time and energy.
 Slack is fine for this.

-2. **24 Hours Notice** - Our Manual states that you need to give at least 24 hours notice for time off.
+2. **Mimimum 24 Hours Notice** - Our Manual states that you need to give at least 24 hours notice for time off.
 We are pretty lenient with this idea (Frog for Life!), but it is helpful to the team to have advance warning - not as a measure of bureaucracy but of mutual respect and love.
+48 hours would be much more respectful.
+A week would actually be the most professional.

-3. **Notification a few days ahead of time is commensurate with team productivity** - Telling people 3 months ahead of time that you will not be available does not help.
-Warn people in reaonable measure with the anticipated activity.
+3. **Notification a few days ahead of time is commensurate with team productivity** - Telling people 3 months ahead of time that you will not be available and then failing to remind them does not help.
+Warn people several times in reaonable measure with the anticipated activity.

 4. **You do not need to watch this channel unless you need to watch this channel** - Do not follow the channel unless you need to.
 You should not need to follow the channel (Cost of Chaos!), but rather, go in and look if you are wondering where people are.
 Exclusions are communication hubs, i.e. Front Desk.